 In common parlance often the terms bankruptcy and insolvency are used interchangeably.
 Though we use these terms interchangeably these terms have their distinct meanings and thus these terms cannot be used as synonyms for one another.

-Insolvency refers to the stage wherein a person is unable to repay the money borrowed from a person or company within the due time on account of unavailability of sufficient assets that can be liquidated to repay the debt burden.
+Insolvency refers to the stage wherein a person is unable to repay the money borrowed from a person or company within the due time on account of the unavailability of sufficient assets that can be liquidated to repay the debt burden.
 Going by the interpretation of the term insolvency, it is only a stage of inability to honor the debts due and not an ultimate status of being bankrupt.
-When the stage of being insolvent is not monitored strictly than such untapped stage of insolvency ultimately leads to the attainment of the status of being bankrupt.
-Bankruptcy is the end result of continued flow of insolvency.
+When the stage of being insolvent is not monitored strictly then such untapped stage of insolvency ultimately leads to the attainment of the status of being bankrupt.
+Bankruptcy is the end result of the continued flow of insolvency.

 “The principal focus of insolvency & bankruptcy legislations is not to eliminate the insolvent or bankrupt entities instead its main focal zone is to remodel the financial and organizational structure of debtors who are at the moment battling with financial hardship thereby permitting rehabilitation and continuation of their businesses.”

 On this note, an application for bankruptcy of the debtor may be made by the creditor(s) or by the debtor himself to the adjudicating authority in the prescribed circumstances.
 Once the application is filed an interim moratorium shall commence on the date of making the aforesaid application and thereafter come to an end on the bankruptcy commencement date.
-During the course of interim moratorium there shall be a stay on all the pending legal actions or legal proceedings in respect of the debts of the debtor.
+During the course of the interim moratorium, there shall be a stay on all the pending legal actions or legal proceedings in respect of the debts of the debtor.
 An insolvency professional as proposed by the debtor or creditor shall be appointed as bankruptcy trustee by the adjudicating authority on the recommendation of the board.
 After the appointment of the bankruptcy trustee, the adjudicating authority shall make a public notice for inviting claims from creditors.

-Once claims are received from the creditors the bankruptcy trustee shall registered the received claims and thereafter prepare a list of creditors.
-After the list of creditors is compiled by the bankruptcy trustee he shall make endeavors to summon and convenve meeting of committee of creditors.
-The bankruptcy trustee shall conduct the administration and distribution of the estate of the bankrupt and on the completion of the same, the bankruptcy trustee shall apply to the adjudicating authority for discharge order.
+Once claims are received from the creditors the bankruptcy trustee shall register the received claims and thereafter prepare a list of creditors.
+After the list of creditors is compiled by the bankruptcy trustee he shall make endeavors to summon and convenve meeting of the committee of creditors.
+The bankruptcy trustee shall conduct the administration and distribution of the estate of the bankrupt and on the completion of the same, the bankruptcy trustee shall apply to the adjudicating authority for the discharge order.
 The discharge order shall release the bankrupt from all the bankruptcy debts.

-The Code seems to continue to follow the footsteps in the same direction thereby protecting creditors by granting creditors enhanced powers along with ensured speedy resolution as highlighted in the preamble of the Code.
+The Code seems to continue to follow in the footsteps in the same direction thereby protecting creditors by granting creditors enhanced powers along with ensured speedy resolution as highlighted in the preamble of the Code.